waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

-This build script has been updated to build pgAdmin4 version 7.6 on September 13/2023
+This build script has been updated to build pgAdmin4 version 7.8 on October 20/2023

 **Note:** Nodejs and Yarn versions used to build package:
  - Nodejs version 18.7.0